beakerbrowser/beakerbrowser.com/_docs/dat/intro.md

 dat.writeFile(archiveURL + 'index.html', '<h1>Hello!</h1>')
 ```

-Because of Dat's unique properties, Beaker can view the files behind a site, host from the browser, or even fork the content:
+Beaker leverages Dat's unique properties to allow you to view the files behind a site, host your own content from the browser, or even fork a site.

 <img src="/img/screenshot-dat-viewer.png">
 <br>